JuergenMey/valleyfillthickness/README.md

 Setup:
 1. Download/clone the content of the repository
+2. Download/clone/add to matlab path --> Topotoolbox.
-2. Add netlab to your Matlab path.
+3. Add netlab to your Matlab path.
-3. Run the example.
+4. Run the example.

    DEM = GRIDobj('yosemite_valley.tif'); % ASTER GDEM